MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 Ike orbital period is 65 517.859s (3d 0h 11m 57.9s), and its orbit is slightly eccentric.
 A compatible circular orbit is 2,880km, though you don't need to be exact on altitude at long as you can get the orbital period correct.

 My usual method for getting relay satellites into a decent spread is to use a resonant orbit.
 That doesn't work for Duna/Ike because Ike keeps getting in the way.
-What I do for Duna is simply build the two Relay 100 satellites and set them directly on a rendezvous with their assigned positions 120 degrees leading and lagging Ike.
+What I do for Duna is simply build the two Relay 100 satellites and set them directly on a rendezvous with their assigned positions 120 degrees leading and lagging Ike:

+1. Start at circular orbit of 328km
+2. When target passes nadir raise apoapsis to 2,880km
+3. Circularise at apoapsis
+4. Trim orbital period to 3d0h11m

 Then launch a trio of small relay satellites for Ike.
 When you capture that satellite delivery to Ike's SOI, use the [Resonant Orbit Calculator][RESORBCALC] to figure out what orbital parameters the deployer will need to space the satellites out correctly.
 Note that you can't achieve surface-synchronous orbit at Ike because its SOI is too small.
 The important thing is to get all the satellites onto the same orbital period to within a few seconds.
 With that level of accuracy you should have decent coverage for years at a time.